Will your content idea actually earn backlinks?

 Want the full link-building playbook behind this score?

 Drop your email and we'll send the playbook plus occasional earned-media tips.
 Unsubscribe anytime.
-Your score's already above — no gate.
+Your score's already above.
+No gate.

-✓ Done — check your inbox.
+✓ Done.
+Check your inbox.

 Real coverage earned by DMR in ForbesMSNBusiness InsiderMashableEntrepreneurMarketWatchReader's Digest